hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 The Breathtaking Quilotoa Loop in 3 Days | One of the Best Hikes in Ecuador

 While backpacking through Ecuador, you will hear travelers talking about the popular multi-day trek filled with beauty and culture, the Quilotoa Loop.
-The Laguna de Quilotoa is a striking crater lake found in the Cotopaxi Province in the famed “Avenues of Volcanoes.”
+The Laguna de Quilotoa is a striking crater lake found in Ecuador’s Cotopaxi Province in the famed “Avenues of Volcanoes.”
 This incredible stretch of land between Quito and Cuenca is the heart of the Ecuadorian Highlands and includes a shockingly vast quantity of both active and dormant volcanoes.
-It’s a chance to appreciate the Andes Mountains in all of their glory.

-While many visitors opt to visit Quilotoa Lake as a day trip from Quito, those seeking an intimate cultural experience surrounded in spectacular nature will love hiking the Quilotoa Loop.
-The multi-day hike includes overnight stops in small communities and twists through the Los Illinizas Nature Reserve surrounded by none other than the mysticism of the Andes Mountains.
-This picturesque adventure is often praised as one of the best hikes in Ecuador.
+While many visitors opt to visit Quilotoa Lake as a day trip from Quito, those seeking an intimate cultural experience in spectacular nature will love hiking the Quilotoa Loop.
+The multi-day hike includes overnight stops in small communities and twists through the Los Illinizas Nature Reserve in the heart of the mystical Andes Mountains.

 Table of Contents

 Disclosure: This is part of my Hikes & Adventures series, which means these treks can be strenuous and challenging.
 These are my experiences and I am not an expert.
-Please have all the proper equipment, verify the weather conditions, use professional resources, do your own research, and take into consideration your own physical abilities and/or limitations.
+Please have all the proper equipment, verify the weather conditions, use professional resources, do your own research, be mindful of constantly changing trail conditions, and take into consideration your own physical abilities and/or limitations.
 These guides are for entertainment purposes only.
 Please see my full disclosure for more information here.

-Here’s my personal 3 day Quilotoa Loop hike map and daily schedule.
+Here’s my personal Quilotoa Loop 3 day hike map and daily trekking itinerary.

 3 day Quilotoa loop map snipped, hiking quilotoa loop, sigchos to quilotoa village, standard route quilotoa loop hike

-This schedule follows the standard trek route of Sigchos to Quilotoa Crater Lake
+This schedule follows the standard Quilotoa trekking route of Sigchos to Quilotoa Crater Lake in 3 days.

 • Day 1 | Sigchos to Isinlivi | 7.75 miles